 As often as you can, without getting annoying.
 How’s that for a vague answer?
 But it’s true – you want to send frequent emails, but not so frequent that people start unsubscribing or worse, marking them as spam.
 Where’s the happy medium?
 Unfortunately, it’s different for each business.
-For some, once a month is plenty, while for others, daily emails are just fine.
+33% of marketers in 2022 send weekly emails, while 26% send emails multiple times per month.
 Again, it’s a matter of experimentation and testing to see what your particular audience responds best to.

 Once again, the answer to this question differs from business to business.
 And once again, testing is the way to find out what works best.
 As a general rule, weekends and mornings seem to be the times when more emails are opened – but since your audience may have different habits, it’s best to experiment and then use your own data to decide.